Squirrel/Squirrel.Mac/README.md

 # Server Support

-Your server is expected to determine whether an update is required based on the [Update Request](#update-requests) your client issues.
+Your server should determine whether an update is required based on the [Update Request](#update-requests) your client issues.

 If an update is required your server should respond with a status code of